Mu2e/EventNtuple/tutorial/eventntuple-basics.md

-# Taking a direct look at the EventNtuple (Draft)
+# EventNtuple Basics (Draft)

 ## Introduction

-Now that we have a list of EventNtuple files, let's take a look at one directly to understand the structure of the EventNtuple.

-The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html).
+The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html) that contains Mu2e data from the tracker, calorimeter, and CRV.
 You can think of it like a giant spreadsheet: each row is a Mu2e event and each leaf is a column.

+## Learning Objectives

+By the end of this tutorial, you will be able to:
+*
+* describe the difference between single-object branches, vector branches, and vector-of-vector branches, and
+* find the leaf and branch definitions using either ```ntuplehelper``` or GitHub

+## EventNtuple Structure

 The actual structure is a bit more complicated.
 We collect leaves that related to the same underlying object into branches.
 For example, all leaves related to the reconstructed track are on the ```trk``` branch.
 Also, leaves and branches might not be a single number like in a spreadsheet, but an array of numbers (or even an array of arrays of numbers).
 For example, the ```trk``` branch is an array because there can be more than one track in an event.